 - a plant schedule, and finally

-Concept design plans – three examples
+Concept design plans – three examples.

-3. We often show several alternative concepts for the space as shown in the example below.
+3. We often show several alternative concepts for the space, as shown in the example below.
 Option 4 (bottom left) was chosen to build the final design.
 This contained enough detail for a construction team to implement the design.

 Detailed design work – a checklist for working in model space

 While working on a design for a small courtyard, we wanted to change the length of a wall.
-A linear dimension had already been applied to the wall and we show that the STRETCH command can be used to alter the length of the wall and the dimension itself in one step.
+A linear dimension had already been applied to the wall, and we show that the STRETCH command can be used to alter the length of the wall and the dimension itself in one step.

 Tip: Apply dimensions as you go as a check.

-It is common for drawings to be slow and unwieldy as users insert (and then discard) blocks that they do not use.
-The BLOCKS command can be used to scan for and remove these unused blocks that are ‘sitting on the shelf.
-We show how a sample file was reduced in size by an order of magnitude – from 4,000 kb (4 Mb) to 400 kb (0.4Mb) resulting in a dramatic improvement in gCADPlus performance.
+Drawings can be slow and unwieldy as users insert (and discard) blocks they do not use.
+The BLOCKS command can scan for and remove these unused blocks on the shelf.
+We show how reducing a sample file by an order of magnitude—from 4,000 kb (4 Mb) to 400 kb (0.4 Mb)—dramatically improved gCADPlus performance.

-4. Check that images are in their correct spot – in model space or layout space, not both.
+4. Check that images are in their correct spot – in modelspace or layout space, not both.
 If you mix these, print resolution problems may occur if this is the case.

 1.8mm, 2.0mm, 3.5mm, 5mm and 7mm.
 On an A1 sheet, the minimum text height is 3.5mm.